Du4nG/SSG-2/content/posts/diaspora/index.md

 We didn't talk much.
 For much of the reason, it's because of me – I fear conversations.
 Yep, you read that right.
 I'm still working on it, especially when my new manager at work is quite a chatty  guy.
 Perhaps that's why she tended to stick with the old things, teasing me about how timid I was, what a picky eater I am (which made me skinny), even how tedious my phone is.
 Well, who needs a phone when a computer would suffice !

 Time to bring her back to her acquaintance's place.
-Great!
+Great !
 Just in an adjacent district.
 She was heavy-eyed, rested her chin on my shoulder a few times from the beginning, hmm, perhaps an affectionate girl type.
 I love the part whenever I drop someone off a lift, I can instantly get back to the journey where I can talk to myself.
 That, a life practice advice from my teacher, is the only time of the day when I can pull myself together.
 \
 \
 \